 6. So, Are Bumblebees Friendly?

-We can’t speak to human-bee friendships, but bumblebees are a naturally social bee, living together in groups called colonies.
-Colonies may contain between 50 and 500 individuals, according to the National Wildlife Federation, whereas honeybee hives may have 50,000!
+We can’t speak to human-bee friendships, but bumblebees are naturally social bees, living together in groups called colonies.
+According to the National Wildlife Federation, colonies may contain between 50 and 500 individuals, whereas honeybee hives may have 50,000!

 Bumblebees have small nests, between the size of a baseball and a softball.
 Unlike a honeybee hive, bumblebees usually nest close to the ground or even underground, in stone walls, under clumps of grass, or in hollow trees and stumps.
 Abandoned mouse holes are a favorite since they come complete with a warm fur lining.